tomjoht/tomjoht.github.io/_posts/2022/12/2022-12-19-smartphone-series-conclusion.md

 ## News

 I still struggle with the news.
-Ever since reading Rolf Dobelli's _Stop Reading the News_, I'm much more aware of the negativity bias of news.
+Ever since reading Rolf Dobelli's _Stop Reading the News_, I've been much more aware of the negativity bias of news.
 Another problem is that reading the news pulls me online, and once online, invites me to click elsewhere, making news more of a "gateway drug."
 But when I stopped reading the news, I felt disconnected from global events.
 I was curious to know what was going on.
 So I started glancing through the *New York Times* summaries.

 The problem with this approach (occasionally glancing through daily news summaries) is that I don't want play-by-play summaries of breaking news but rather more general summaries of what's going on at a higher level, which I can consume at a less regular cadence.
 I also want to read it offline.
 I once experimented with a print subscription to the *New York Times* but then realized that I don't want to feel compelled to read the massive paper every day.
 Each newspaper has nearly a book's worth of information.